zachtaylor/gops/readme.md

 ... $ go install ztaylor.me/gops/cmd/gops
 ```

-Executable which serves plugins
+Executable server host that requires plugins

 ## Options

 ```
-GOPS_PATH   path to use in place of /srv/gops/
+GOPS_PATH     path to load plugins from (default: /srv/gops/)

-LOG_LEVEL   one of ["debug","info","warn","error"]
+LOG_LEVEL     one of ["debug","info","warn","error"] (default: info)

-PORT        GoPS starts using only this port
+PORT          GoPS starts using only this single port (default: 80 and 443)
 ```

 # Plugins

-Plugins are go executables (read: package `main`) built with the arg `-buildmode=plugin`
+Plugins are go `main` packages built with `-buildmode=plugin`

-Plugins must expose a variable named `Plugin` of type `gops.Plugin`
+Plugins must expose a variable named `Plugin` of type `gops.Plugin` to be imported by GoPS